 Many people are comparing this new on-trend sport to the early days of snowboarding.
 Who’s forgotten the days when many people thought the boards were more impractical than skis.
 They totally underestimated the ‘coolness’ factor.
 And it’s the same with fat bikes.
 And there's more: Alongside a traditional mountain bike, it’s like comparing a monster truck with a Fiat Panda: not as agile, but in contrast ten times more laid-back and significantly wider.
 These bikes originally came from Alaska.
 Today you’re guaranteed to find at least one model in every bike shop.
 And not just because it looks decorative – because it’s great fun too.

-The Davos Bike Academy Davos offers a two-hour introductory tour as part of our winter guest programme.
+The Bike Academy Davos offers an e-fatbike taster tour as part of our winter guest programme.

 On Pischa there is a three-kilometre-long fatbike descent with a wonderful view of the Flüela valley.
 It leads from Pischa directly to the Mäderbeiz and Dörfji.
 And best of all: the mountain railway transports you comfortably up to the starting point.
 This is unique in Switzerland.